 The Food Protection Program establishes the standards, interpretations and guidelines for uniform regulation of food safety for food establishments.

 The responsibility for licensing, inspecting and enforcement of regulations is delegated to the state’s seven health districts.
 For specific information about food establishment permits, contact your local health district.
+A complete listing of health districts (by county) may be found at the bottom of this page.

 In food establishments, at least one employee with supervisory and management responsibility and the authority to direct and control food preparation must be present at all times.
-This could be a Supervisor (Local or Regional) or a Person in Charge/Shift Lead that is a Certified Food Protection Manager (CFPM).
+This could be a supervisor (local or regional) or a Person in Charge/shift lead that is a Certified Food Protection Manager (CFPM).
 Additionally, all food establishment employees have the responsibility for preparing and serving safe food under the supervision of a CFPM.